sarbjeetkumar/GoProject/README.md

 ##User Guide.

 In order to use the application you must first have Go Language (<https://golang.org/doc/install>)  enviroment installed and set up on your pc.
 Follow the link provided for instructions.
-Next you will need Mongodb installed and
+Next you will need Mongodb installed and working, you can find instalation instructions at https://www.mongodb.com/download-center?jmp=nav#community.
+If you perfer to follow a video [Derek Banas on Youtube has an exellent install guide](https://www.youtube.com/watch?v=-0X8mr6Q8Ew&list=PLGLfVvz_LVvRfdt8_W0dV311Xa8SayfCY&index=1&t=172s)

 Technologies For front end , Middle ware and Backend.